 Registering the business

-‘Transfers’ of sole partnerships generally call for local de-registration.
+‘Transfers’ of sole partnerships generally call for local de-registration with the local authority.
 Since there are no standard forms for this throughout Germany, the required forms are normally available for download on the website of the relevant local authority.

-In individual cases, the relevant tax office can help to clarify whether the transfer must directly adhere to tax office procedures.
+The relevant tax office can help in individual cases to clarify whether the transfer must directly adhere to tax office procedures.
 It generally makes sense to (informally) notify the tax office promptly of any changes to a business’s status as this will allow the office to take note of the changes and possibly arrange the necessary formalities.

-If a business is transferred with its staff, for reasons such as liability the transfer should be notified to the central business registration service of the Federal Employment Agency in order to allow it to cancel the former business’s registration.
+If a business is transferred with its staff, so the transfer should be notified - for reasons such as liability - to the central business registration service of the Federal Employment Agency in order to allow it to cancel the former business’s registration.

 Where the previous business registration is retained, staff of the old company must be (formally) de-registered from social security within six weeks of the transfer through the relevant health insurance fund.
-The successor then re-registers the workers for social security by specifying the business’s new registration.
-Registration and de-registration take place electronically using officially licensed, dedicated software.
+The successor re-registers the workers for social security by specifying the business’s new registration.
+De-registration and registration take place electronically using officially licensed, dedicated software.

-Since 1 January 2009 a new fast-track registration obligation has applied to business sectors in which experience has shown illicit working and illegal employment to be particularly widespread.
+Since 1 January 2009 a new `fast-track registration obligation´ has been applied to business sectors in which experience has shown illicit working and illegal employment to be particularly widespread.
 Fast-track registration in the listed sectors must be done no later than by when employment starts.
 The next wage slip is the normal way of registering, in place of fast-track registration.

 The health insurance fund will notify the German pension insurance scheme of the business’s transfer.
 If the previous business registration has been cancelled, the pension insurance scheme will usually conduct a company audit within three months, during which time relevant documents and information must be kept ready for scrutiny.

 The transfer of a commercial enterprise must also be notified within four weeks to the relevant local employers’ liability insurance association.